sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 #### Avoid dangerous implementations

- Users should not gain access to the inners of the system/program - that is: libraries, internal states, internal values, or pointer to data structures ...
+ Users should not gain access to the inners of the system/program - that is: Its operating system, libraries, internal states, internal values, or pointer to data structures ...
 The interfece with the user should be that, and be probed against loopholes.

  Avoid anti-patters, ie: for concurrent systems, take special care with racing conditions, priority inversions, death-locks, ... other usual suspects are architectures that relay in heabily coupled components, as oppoused to modular architectures.